-Whilst The Wolf is one of Birmingham’s newest bars, having opened earlier this year, it quickly gained notoriety from national news coverage, after being forced by BrewDog to change its name from ‘Lone Wolf’ to the current brand (for more information, check out the write-up by our friends at the Midlands Beer Blog Collective).
+Whilst The Wolf is one of Birmingham’s newest bars, having opened earlier this year, it quickly gained notoriety from national news coverage, after being forced by BrewDog to change its name from ‘Lone Wolf’ to the current brand.

 Forgetting the national press interest, what excited us most about The Wolf was the hordes of love being shown to the bar on social media and the great choice of beers on draft and in the fridge.
 So far this year, The Wolf have held a number of hugely successful Tap Takeover and Meet the Brewer events with some of the most exciting breweries in the UK.
 By the time Birmingham Beer Week rolled around, it was way past due that we made a visit.
 With a Tap Takeover coming up with an exciting brewer, myself, Dave and Luke knew we had the perfect opportunity.

 I’ve heard alot about Pirate Life Brewing Co so far this year.
 The online hype around the Adelaide, South Australia based brewery has been rapidly growing this year, with more and more of their beers making the 10,000+ mile journey over to these shores in cans and kegs.
 Any online feedback I’ve read has been strikingly positive, and while I don’t necessarily treat sites such as RateBeer as Gospel, you can’t argue with a rating like 97/100.
 The more I read about Pirate Life, the more I was convinced that they must be something special and the 22nd July couldn’t come soon enough.